 - During or after third week of classes 0%

-Cancellations for a full third term course have a four-week cancellation period and will be on the same schedule as cancellations for the first and second terms.
+Cancellations for a full summer term course have a four-week cancellation period and will be on the same schedule as cancellations for the fall and spring terms.

 Financial adjustments for tuition are based on the date the drop (withdrawal) form is finalized in registration.

 Classes that meet in a part of term within a major term (fall, spring, summer) will have different refund deadlines.
 This includes, but not limited to, IEP, Law, and online programs.

 Financial adjustments for housing (please refer to your housing contract) are based on the date of checkout from housing, if applicable.
 Detailed housing cancellation information can be found at the Housing and Residence Life website.

 Special rules may apply for students who withdraw and who received Title IV funds.
 Please contact the Office of Financial Aid if additional information is needed.

 All tuition refund requests and appeals must be in writing and directed to Beth Gloekler, Director of Student Accounts.